[Image courtesy of McGill University and facultyfocus.com]

-Be mindful and stay focused; it will slowly become easier to follow the lines of thought that the texts provide.
-To study with calmness – and also with patience – creates a sense of purpose and unity.
+Be mindful and stay focused and it will become easier to follow the lines of thought the texts provides.
+To study with calmness and diligence creates a sense of purpose and unity.

-A friendly but impersonal sense of non-separateness will help open one’s perceptions to the higher metaphysical truths that we try to bring to life in the meetings and afterwards by applying the ideas in daily living.
+An attitude of friendly but impersonal ‘non-separateness’ helps open one’s perceptions to the higher metaphysical truths that we try to bring to life in the meetings and then afterwards by applying the ideas in daily life.

 Thank you for your interest in Theosophy, we wish you many enjoyable hours of fruitful meetings.

-You may also wish to read the note on the meetings below.
+You may also wish to read about the aim of the meetings below.

 ~ ~ ~

-Students are invited to regard our meeting space as a place where we come to study the original doctrines of the Masters and their accredited agents, H. P. Blavatsky, W. Q. Judge, and some others who had been trained to their high standards and understood the teachings and the methods.
+Students are invited to regard our meeting space as a place where we come to study the original doctrines of Theosophy given by H. P. Blavatsky, William Q. Judge and others who had been trained to their high standards and understood the teachings and their methods.

-It is a great thing to be able to share Theosophy with each other but our constant care is also needed to keep the meetings running along good lines.
+It is a great thing to be able to share these ideas with each other but our constant care is also needed to keep the meetings running along good lines.

-This approach comes out of a respect of the lineage of the philosophy, that it is not a product of recent academic or other study but that it has ancient standards and a basis that’s weathered millennia because it is wise in judgement and sustainable in right discipline and compassion.
+This approach comes out of a respect of the long lineage of the philosophy, seeing that it is not a product of recent academic or other study but that it has a definite basis and standards that have enabled it to weather countless millennia.

-Questions about what are the original lines of the Masters’ Trans-Himalayan Arhat School and why they matter are at the core of the ULT’s approach and make a valuable study for all.
-A most illuminating read is the one page on the Ancient Source.
+Questions about what are the original lines of the Masters’ Trans-Himalayan Arhat School, and why they do matter, are at the centre of the approach and are an important study.
+An illuminating read on this is the Ancient Source text, which says in part: